 Jean-Paul personally led work on the ASEZ investment climate study, Aqaba's business registration and licensing regulation, and the standard operating procedures for its one-stop shop, all based on international best practices.
 Jean-Paul also trained ASEZA staff on the processing of business applications and gave several high-level presentations.

 With the help of Jean-Paul's institutional and policy recommendations, Aqaba experienced explosive growth since its official formation as an SEZ in 2001.
 It set an initial goal of attracting $6 billion in investment by 2020.
-It easily surpassed that goal as early as 2006 and reached $20 million in investment by 2013.
+It easily surpassed that goal as early as 2006 and reached $20 billion in investment by 2013.
 Its population almost doubled to 140,000 by that time, and poverty in Aqaba dropped to among the lowest rates in the country, at 11%.

 Growth of Aqaba SEZ